-The detailed answer: To quickly outline some of these conflicting studies, according to our recent interview with Jessica Crandall, Registered Dietitian Nutritionist, Certified Diabetes Educator, and Director of Denver Wellness and Nutrition:
+According to our recent interview with Jessica Crandall, Registered Dietitian Nutritionist, Certified Diabetes Educator, and Director of Denver Wellness and Nutrition, she states the following:

-“Beets are a nutrient rich root vegetable.
+“Beets are a nutrient-rich root vegetable.
 Research suggests that competitive athletes who ate 1 beet per day (up to 1.5 cups of beets) 75 minutes before running were able to move at a faster pace with perceived less exertion.
-How?

 A 2015 Penn State study was the first to measure blood flow to the contracting muscles after beetroot juice supplement, finding it had no effect.
 They did find that the participants’ arteries “de-stiffened,” but not that they necessarily widened.

-The manufacturer states that you shouldn’t exceed two scoops in 24 hours, and that it shouldn’t be mixed with bottled juice.
+The manufacturer states that you shouldn’t exceed two scoops in 24 hours, and that you shouldn't mix BeetElite with bottled juice.